UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_16.md

 Wheat` by extracting it from the dataframe and not manually typing in the number?

-We specify the row we are targeting (63), followed by the column.
+To do this we use again our `.loc` notation and we specify the row we are targeting which is 63, followed by the column, here `calories`.
+This goes in the square brackets.

-This displays the the value contained in the cell, which in this case, is 80.
+When we do this, it displays the the value contained in the cell, which in this case, is 80.

 ---